osmianski/osmsync/readme.md

             }
         },
     }

+In addition to mappings, you can configure OsmSync in `options` section:

+    {
+		...
+		"options": {
+			notify: "all"
+		}
+    }

+All options:

+* `notify`: show popup notifications while OsmSync is watching local files for changes.
+Possible values:
+	* `all`: show a notification after any upload, delete or error
+	* `error`: show a notification after errors only
+	* if omitted, notifications are not shown

 ## Usage

 After configuring mappings, use the following commands in shell by specifying mapping name after a colon, in this example, `production`: